gsw2019/mass-to-count-estimator/README.md

 # Mass-To-Count Estimator

 A lightweight desktop application that estimates inventory counts using mass measurements.
-Built with Python and designed for non-programmers, this tool simplifies item tracking without needing manual counting.
+Built with Python and designed for non-programmers, this tool simplifies item tracking without the need for manual counting.

+**Note: This project is currently undergo a major redesign.**

+The original version (v1.0.0) is still available in the [Releases](https://github.com/gsw2019/mass-to-count-estimator/releases) section.

 ---